-Despite all the talk about software-defined storage these days, the chief technology officer at service provider BroadAspect said he only wanted "dumb storage" to serve as the
+Despite all the talk about software-defined storage these days, the chief technology officer at service provider BroadAspect said he only wanted "dumb storage" to serve as the backbone for his company's cloud services.

 When Sterling, Va.-based BroadAspect set out to upgrade its EMC Clariion CX4 SAN arrays last year, Chief Technology Officer Nick Ellermann realized most storage vendors emphasize software over their storage.
 He ended up buying four X-IO storage systems, which he said turned out to be not so dumb, although X-IO emphasizes its hardware architecture over separately licensed software features.